brekekesoftware/brekekephone/.doc/invoke-setup.md

 ## 4. About UI when invoked

 - We will have 3 main screens for this:
   - `Call UI`: When the app is invoked, will show this screen and have the keypad allow type numbers to call.
   - `Incoming call UI`: Have info from incoming calls, allow 2 actions `Answer` or `Denial`.
-- `In call UI`: Have info in the call, allow action end call.
+  - `In call UI`: Have info in the call, and allow action to end the call.
+Can on/off micro, on/off speaker